GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 * Method _verboseOn_ used at line 116 should start with a verb (hint: _isVerbose_)
 * Method _nowTimestamp_ used at line 137 should start with a verb (hint: _getNowTimestamp_)
 * Method _infoOn_ used at line 224 should start with a verb and has an ambiguous name
+* Variable _next_ at line 179 should have a more meaningful name
+* Variable _next_ at line 251 should have a more meaningful name

 ###Indention
 * Everything is ok